Kbafekr/MusicCloud/README.md

 #### Setup
   1. Clone this repository and npm install at root directory.
+  2. Do the following in the backend directory
-  2. Create a .env file based on the env.example in the backend directory
+        * Create a .env file based on the env.example
-  3. Initialize the local database by running npx dotenv sequelize db:migrate followed by npx dotenv sequelize db:seed:all in the backend directory.
+        * Run npx dotenv sequelize db:migrate
+        * Run npx dotenv sequelize db:seed:all
+  3.
   4.
-  5.

 ##### Technologies Used:

 * CSS